The Story Begins: Background and release

 On February 11, 2015, JYP Entertainment founder Park Jin-young announced the company's collaboration with Mnet to air Sixteen, a competition survival show that would decide the lineup of an upcoming girl group, the first under JYPE in five years, following the debut of Miss A in 2010.
 The show, which featured a total of 16 candidates, began airing on May 5.

 The show concluded on July 7, with Nayeon, Jeongyeon, Sana, Jihyo, Mina, Dahyun, and Chaeyoung being selected as the seven Twice members.
 Park then made the controversial decision of adding two eliminated contestants: Tzuyu, who was known as the "audience's pick" since she was the most popular contestant by the show's end, and Momo, who was added by Park himself since he felt the group needed someone with Momo's performance abilities.
 It was then announced that the new girl group under JYPE would be making their debut in the later half of 2015.

 On October 7, JYPE confirmed that Twice would make their official debut on October 20, with the agency releasing a group teaser image.
 On October 9, Twice released a group teaser image and confirmed that the lead single for their upcoming album is titled "Like Ooh-Ahh".
 The following day, the group revealed more details about their EP titled The Story Begins, posting a picture of the album's track list revealing six songs in total.
 On October 12, the group released individual teaser videos featuring Nayeon, Momo, and Mina, which depicted certain notable characteristics or personalities of each member.
 In each of their respective videos, zombies made an unexpected but short appearance.
 Later on the same day, individual teaser photos of the three members were uploaded.
 On October 13, individual teaser photos of Sana, Chaeyoung, and Tzuyu were released.
 The following day, teaser photos for Jeongyeon, Jihyo, and Dahyun were uploaded.

 On October 15, the group uploaded two teaser images featuring all the members.
 On October 16, they uploaded a music video teaser clip revealing a part of their choreography for "Like Ooh-Ahh".
 The members were depicted to be dancing in the middle of a zombie horde.
 On October 17, Twice uploaded an instrumental video featuring audio snippets for all tracks in the EP.
 A day before the release of their album, the group held a live countdown broadcast on V Live.

-The Story Begins and its lead single "Like Ooh-Ahh" was officially released on October 20.
+The Story Begins and its lead single "Like Ooh-Ahh" were officially released on October 20.